unvt/charites/docs/source/usage/example2.rst

    :scale: 75%
    :align: center

-Although it is rare case, but we need to check one thing.
+Although it is not often seen, we need to check one thing.
 Sometimes, if id for each layer is too long, YAML automatically uses ">-" and break the line to improve human's readability. ">-" would pretend an actual line break in YAML, however, it will cause some problem for Charites, so please fix line brakes with ">-" in the layers if you find them.
 This is often seen in style files from Esri vector tile because it has detailed folder structure sometimes.

 .. image:: ./img/example02-007.png